jollyjerr/knowledge/math/calculus/integration.md

 - T trig
 - E exponential

+#### Solving integration by parts problems

-Sometimes you have to do integration by parts multiple times until you get something you can integrate.
+- Sometimes you have to do integration by parts multiple times until you get something you can integrate.

+- Check to see if it makes sense to do a usub first.
+It might make the integration by parts easier

+- If you only have one function, sometimes you can just introduce a 1 to make the problem solvable. `∫ln(x)dx -> ∫1*ln(x)dx`.
+1 is the derivative of x.

+- If you do integration by parts multiple times and end up with the original integral in your formula, you can move it over: `original = formula - original` so `2original = formula` so `original = formula/2`.
+This is called boomerang integral.

+- For definite integrals, the formula gets that line symbol with lower and upper limit on it to show you would calculate both and subtract lower from upper. this - that |.
+You can't really type it lol so look at an example.
+Also don't add +c obviously.